 Sources told Reuters that Chinese oil trader Unipec plans to resume buying U.S. crude by March after the Xi-Trump deal reduced the risk of tariffs on those imports.
 China’s crude oil imports from the U.S. had ground to a halt.

 Global financial markets tumbled on Tuesday as doubts over what could realistically be accomplished in the tight negotiating window added to concerns about fading global growth.

-The benchmark Shanghai stock index slipped 0.2 percent by midday on Wednesday.
+The benchmark Shanghai stock index closed down 0.6 percent on Wednesday.

 “Despite a temporary de-escalation of hostilities following the G-20 summit, the relationship between the U.S. and China will remain contentious,” Moody’s Investors Service in a report.